 Emotions expressed in a 'dissolved' style, primarily via the imagistic channel of fantasies, wishes, and dreams.
 Favors meditation and maternal touch healing.

-the native absorbs emotions from others sponge-like with low interpersonal boundaries; "wears one's heart on one's sleeve".
+Chandra-12 absorbs emotions from others sponge-like with low interpersonal boundaries; wears one's heart on one's sleeve.
 Wonderful for working with those who live mainly in the astral consciousness: children, the elderly, any gentle folk in a protected enclosed space.
 Wonderful for hands-on healers, massage therapists, any nurturing profession such as hospital nursing or infant care.

-the native is idealistic in regard to their personal relationships, and may substitute a fantasy ideal of the beloved for a realistic view during a protracted period of time.
-One is frequently shocked and aghast at the impurity of real life, particularly the vulgar truth regarding one's partners.
-Will be happiest in enclosures such as hospitals, monasteries, camps, ashrams, and retreat centers; ideal for medical work in foreign lands.
+Chandra-12 may remain attached to a fantasy image of the beloved for a protracted period of time.
+One may feel upset by the impurity of real life, particularly the vulgar truth regarding one's partners.
+Comfortable in enclosures such as hospitals, monasteries, camps, ashrams, and retreat centers; ideal for protective or sanctuary work in distant lands.

-Meditative daydreams and fantasiesof shelter, protection, nurturing, mother, breasts, owning property, defending one's land and country, indoctrinating children in one's cultural roots, long ocean journeys with home on a sea-going vessel, and culling one's nourishment from the sea.
+Meditative daydreams and fantasies focus on themes of shelter, protection, nurturing, mother, breasts, owning property, defending one's land and nation, indoctrinating children in one's cultural roots, long ocean journeys with home on a sea-going vessel, and culling one's nourishment from the sea.

-the native was indeed a person of profound intuition and protective capabilities in a past life , with a strong connection to ocean life.
+Chandra-12 was indeed a person of profound intuition and protective capabilities in a parallel life , with a strong connection to ocean life.
 By default, graha in Bhava-12 are 'dissolved' into astral imagery.
 Whether this distinction will manifest again in the current life depends on the supporting graha.

 Favors scientific research into cultural roots identity and into the psychology of nurturing.

-When Chandra occupies Bhava-12, the most difficult house emotionally becomes 6th-from-12th, or putra bhava.
+When Chandra occupies Bhava-12, the most unbalanced environment emotionally becomes 6th-from-12th = putra-putriki bhava-5.

-The man will experience his mother as distant and inaccessible.
-Emotionally accustomed to isolation, he replicates the distancing behaviors in his own marriage.
-Either spiritual practice or intellectual research or drug/alcohol stupor may facilitate this goal of achieving retreat from the female.
-This man has accommodated mother's detachment since infancy, and he will continue the practice.
+Spiritual practice or intellectual research or drug stupor may facilitate this goal of achieving retreat from the source of nurturing.
+This man has accommodated mother's detachment since infancy, and Chandra's rhythmic patterns continue..